DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 title: "Waypoint Tool"
 subtitle: "Draw a path and export the waypoint coordinates to a JSON file."
 headline: "Path tool using the Bing Maps API to get coordinates and create a set of waypoints."
-image: "Waypoint_Map_Bing.jpg"
+image: "Waypoint_Tool_vehicle.gif"
 date: 2021-03-31T00:00:00-00:00
 ctaLink: "/programming/waypointMapTool.html"
-ctaTitle: "Full-page View"
+ctaTitle: "Map"
 draft: false
 ---
 This tool was created with the purpose of programming a vehicle to follow waypoints using an Arduino microcontroller paired to a GPS module.

 <iframe src="/programming/waypointMapTool.html" style="width:100%; height: 500px; border: none;"></iframe>

+To make editing easier, use the <a href="/programming/waypointMapTool.html">full-page view</a>.

 ## Creating and Loading Waypoints
 * **To create a waypoint path:** click on the map.